Entanglement measures and non-equilibrium dynamics of quantum many-body systems: a path integral approach: Bose-Hubbard Model

 \eeq in accordance with standard expectation.

 Our work here qualitatively agrees with that of Refs.\ \onlinecite{bentang1,entro1} with one important difference.
 This difference can be understood from Fig.\ \ref{fig1c} where the subleading part of $S_b$ in the superfluid phase is plotted as function of $t/U$.
 It is well-known that in a superfluid whose excitations are given by Goldstone modes, $S_b = A' (L_x/a) + B' \ln (L_x/a)+ ...$ where the ellipsis denotes $O(1/L)$ terms as shown in the right panel of Fig.\ \ref{fig1b}.
 Moreover, within the gapless Bogoliubov approximation, $b'$ is expected to be a universal constant independent of $t/U$.
 However, in our case, for correlated superfluid near the critical point which has both gapped and gapless modes, $B'$ turns out to be a monotonic function of $t/U$; its dependence on $t/U$ is shown in Fig.\ \ref{fig1c}.
-We note that the deviation of $B'$ from its universal value is a signature of the presence of gapped modes in the system which arise due to strong correlations.
+We note that the deviation of $B'$ from its universal value { (at the critical point where $B'\simeq 1/2$ in the absence of any gapped mode)} is a signature of the presence of gapped modes in the system which arise due to strong correlations.

-Next, we plot the second Renyi entropy $S_2$ as a function of $t/U$ in Fig.\ \ref{fig1d}.
-We find that $S_2$ has qualitatively similar feature as the Von-Neumann entropy and peaks at the transition.
+Next, we plot the second R\'enyi entropy $S_2$ as a function of $t/U$ in Fig.\ \ref{fig1d}.
+We find that $S_2$ has qualitatively similar feature as the von Neumann entropy and peaks at the transition.
 This behavior can in principle be verified in experiments since $S_2$ has been experimentally measured for bosonic systems \cite{rislam1}.
 Finally, in Fig.\ \ref{fig1e}, we plot the entanglement negativity $N_b$ of the Bose-Hubbard model as a function of $t/U$ both in the SF and MI phases.
 We find, from the left panel of Fig.\ \ref{fig1e}, that $N_b$ also exhibits a peak at the critical point and displays the expected decay to zero as we approach the Mott limit $t/U\to 0$.
 Its behavior as a function of $t/U$ is found to be similar to that of $S_b$ and $S_2$.
 However, the subsystem size ($L_x$) dependence of $N_b$ is found to be opposite to and much weaker than that of $S_b$ as can be seen by comparing the right panels of Figs.\ \ref{fig1b} and \ref{fig1e}.